 Prior to this season, Harvey Tattersall Jr sold the right to purchase the track to an investment group called Waterford Sports Center, Inc. One of the partners was George Korteweg, who formed the K Corporation with his two sons Dan and Wayne and leased the facility from Tattersall for the 1988 season while the sale was being finalized.
-The new regime immediately made their impact on the facility with various renovations – the most significant of which was repaving the track, which eventually gave the shoreline oval its unique two-groove racing surface which continues to provide exciting side-by-side action to this day.
-Other improvements included installation of a concrete armco barrier around the track's perimeter, paving the pit area, renovated restroom facilities and refurbished concession stands.
+The new regime immediately made their impact on the facility with various renovations.
+The most significant of which was repaving the track, which eventually gave the shoreline oval its unique two-groove racing surface which continues to provide exciting side-by-side action to this day.
+Other improvements included installation of a Armco barrier around the track’s perimeter, paving the pit area, renovated restroom facilities, new PA tower and refurbished concession stands.

-The Kortewegs did not continue the NASCAR sanction. ending the affiliation after only 3 seasons.
+The Kortewegs did not continue the NASCAR sanction, ending the affiliation after only 3 seasons.
 Their events were sanctioned independently as the Busch Racing Series.
-Also, as the Arute family was no longer involved, the headline division was referred to as Connecticut Modifieds or simply Modifieds, although their rules remained similar to the SK Modified division.
+The rules for the headlining SK Modifieds remained the same, however they were referred to as Connecticut Modifieds (or simply Modifieds) as the term SK Modifieds® is a registered trademark of the Stafford Speedway.

 The weekly racing format was also revamped as the the new Strictly Stock division was designed to give low-budget racers an affordable opportunity to compete on a weekly basis.
 The first event (a non-point 25-lapper during Blast Off ’88) had four cars and was won by Hank Green.
 Their regular feature events were 15-laps, usually last on the schedule and postponed 8 times due to curfew throughout the season.
 2-time winner Bruce Adams earned the point championship by 20 points over 4-time winner Larry Barnett.
 Allan Wohlstrom won the Strictly’s longest race of the year – a 50 lapper during Autumn Excitement.